 Dr. phil.
 Sebastian Voltmer …

 … is the most important mentor of the space studio and an internationally acclaimed astrophotographer.
 From 2000 he studied at the University of Kassel, initially as a student of Floris Neusüss in the department of photography and Nicolaus Ott and Bernard Stein in graphic design.
 He graduated with distinction as a student of Yana Drouz with the film “Wiederkehr des Mars”.
 2003 Scholarship in “Fine Art” at Kingston University in London.
 2004 Studies at the Film Academy of the “University of Music and Performing Arts”, Vienna.

 In 2000, Sebastian Voltmer’s work “Astrophotografie als Methode zur Kometenentdecdeckung” (Astrophotography as a Method for the Discovery of Comets) became the state winner and Federal Prize winner in “Jugend forscht” (Youth Researches) and as such received an invitation to German Chancellor Gerhard Schröder in September 2000.

 At the age of seventeen, he shot his first film entitled “The Face of the Moon”, which received the “Film Prize for a Special Setting” at the Landshut Open Competition for Filmmakers Under 24 in July 1999.
 Since then he has been increasingly involved in the composition of film music.
 His second film “Das Gesicht des Himmels” was recorded by the Bavarian Broadcasting Corporation (Space Night).
 At the end of 2001 he produced the film “Sternschnuppen über China – Leoniden 2001” in Manchuria, which was broadcast on Bavarian television on December 15, 2002.
 His latest production is the feature film “JOMI’s sphere of action”.

-With or without a telescope – Sebastian Voltmer brings the visitors of the space studio closer to the sky.
+With or without a telescope – Sebastian Voltmer brings all visitors of the space studio closer to the sky.